nftstorage/nft.storage/packages/api/README.md

 SENTRY_UPLOAD=false # toggle for sentry source/sourcemaps upload (capture will still work)
 ```

-Production vars should set in Github Actions secrets.
+Production vars should be set in Github Actions secrets.

 ### Cloudflare Workers CLI